-- 6 (1) The 2005 transportation partnership projects or improvements 7 ((and)), 2015 connecting Washington projects or improvements, and move ahead WA projects or improvements are listed in the LEAP 8 Transportation Document ((2023-1)) 2024-1 as developed ((April 21)9 10 2023)) March 6, 2024, which consists of a list of specific projects by fund source and amount over multiple biennia.
-Current fiscal 11 biennium funding for each project is a line-item appropriation, while 12 13 the outer year funding allocations represent a 16-year plan.
-The department of transportation is expected to use the flexibility 14 15 provided in this section to assist in the delivery and completion of all transportation partnership account ((and)), connecting Washington 16 17 account, and move ahead WA account projects on the transportation document referenced in this subsection.
-For the 18 2023-2025 project appropriations, unless otherwise provided in this 19 20 act, the director of the office of financial management may provide written authorization for a transfer of appropriation authority 21 22 between projects funded with transportation partnership account 23 appropriations ((or)), connecting Washington account appropriations, 24 or move ahead WA account appropriations to manage project spending 25 and efficiently deliver all projects in the respective program under the following conditions and limitations: 26 - (a) Transfers may only be made within each specific fund source referenced on the respective project list; - (b) Transfers from a project may not be made as a result of the reduction of the scope of a project or be made to support increases in the scope of a project; - (c) Transfers from a project may be made if the funds appropriated to the project are in excess of the amount needed in the current fiscal biennium; - 35 (d) Transfers may not occur for projects not identified on the 36 applicable project list; - 37 (e) Transfers to a project may not occur if that project is a 38 programmatic funding item described in broad general terms on the
+- 6 (1) The 2005 transportation partnership projects or improvements, 7 2015 connecting Washington projects or improvements, and move ahead WA projects or improvements are listed in the ((LEAP Transportation 8 Document 2024-1 as developed March 6, 2024)) OFM Transportation 9 Document 2025-1: Proposed Transportation Project List as developed 10 11 December 17, 2024, which consists of a list of specific projects by fund source and amount over multiple biennia.
+Current fiscal biennium 12 13 funding for each project is a line-item appropriation, while the outer year funding allocations represent a 16-year plan.
+14 15 department of transportation is expected to use the flexibility 16 provided in this section to assist in the delivery and completion of 17 transportation partnership account, connecting Washington 18 account, and move ahead WA account projects on the ((LEAP)) OFM transportation document referenced in this subsection.
+For the 19 2023-2025 project appropriations, unless otherwise provided in this 20 act, the director of the office of financial management may provide 21 22 written authorization for a transfer of appropriation authority 23 between projects funded with transportation partnership account 24 appropriations, connecting Washington account appropriations, or move 25 ahead WA account appropriations to manage project spending and efficiently deliver all projects in the respective program under the 26 27 following conditions and limitations: - 28 (a) Transfers may only be made within each specific fund source 29 referenced on the respective project list; - 30 (b) Transfers from a project may not be made as a result of the 31 reduction of the scope of a project or be made to support increases 32 in the scope of a project; - (c) Transfers from a project may be made if the funds appropriated to the project are in excess of the amount needed in the current fiscal biennium; - 36 (d) Transfers may not occur for projects not identified on the 37 applicable project list; - 38 (e) Transfers to a project may not occur if that project is a 39 programmatic funding item described in broad general terms on the

-- applicable project list without referencing a specific state route number; - 3 (f) Transfers may not be made while the legislature is in 4 session;
+- 1 applicable project list without referencing a specific state route 2 number; - 3 (f) Transfers may not be made while the legislature is in 4 session;